 My Doctor of Education certificate (reverse, showing the Apostille issued by the Panamanian Ministry of Foreign Relations)

 Several years after my graduation, in 2011, the University was admonished by the CONEAUPA for offering programs that it had not approved.
 In August 2012, it was determined by CONEAUPA that the University had repeated this behaviour and CONEAUPA passed a resolution determining that the University had committed a serious offence.
-On 4 December 2012, the President of the Republic of Panama, Ricardo Martinelli, signed Decreto Ejecutivo no. 1205 (promulgated in the Official Gazette no. 27,177 of 5 December 2012, which cancelled the University’s operating license.
+On 4 December 2012, the President of the Republic of Panama, Ricardo Martinelli, signed Decreto Ejecutivo no. 1205 (promulgated in the Official Gazette no. 27,177 of 5 December 2012), which cancelled the University’s operating license.
 No information was provided to alumni concerning these issues at the time, and I did not become aware of the University’s problems until after the University had ceased to exist.
 It appears that some form of operation by the University continued for a period after 2012, but I do not know under what authority this was undertaken.

 It remains the case that those degrees issued by the University between its accreditation in 2003 and its closure in 2012, including my own Ed.D. degree in 2009, were issued by an university that was fully accredited by the Panamanian government.